basp/pixie/README.md

 description language support for now.
 Although Pixie isn't designed for speed for speed first, it is not a slouch.
 It will hapilly put all your cores to full use.

 ## reference image
-The image below is the reference image from the cover of the book which includes the setup for the scene.
+The image below is the reference image from the cover of the book as rendered by Pixie.
 ![reference image](https://i.imgur.com/LHdrSTH.png)

 ## geometry